infinum/eightshift-docs/website/blog/2024-03-28-using-post-templates.md

 ## Editor options for unlocking the templates

 Even though the templates can be locked, some blocks can still be unlocked.
 This can be done by selecting a block and clicking on a lock icon.
-When locking or unlocking a block in this way, you can toggle two options:
+When locking or unlocking a block in this way, you can toggle two options, the ones already mentioned at the end of the [Template locking options](#template-locking-options) section:

 - **Disable movement** - disable moving the block around
 - **Prevent removal** - prevents the block from being deleted